Concerning Marvel Essentials: Fantastic Four Volume One, Covering issues 1-20 and Annual 1

 What makes a lot of Marvel villains great characters is that they are just as if not more tragic than the heroes.
 I get Magneto because if I had been through what he had been through my reaction might very well be the same and that is what makes him work.

 Mole Man is the same, shunned by everyone around him he retreats underground where no one can hurt him anymore.
 People suck so I kind of root for MM when he is at bat.
 His monsters don’t care what he looks like but the damage has been done.
-He has festered underground and let his inner Gollum out and Precious he wants revenge.
+He has festered underground and let his inner Gollum out and Precious, he wants revenge.

-The Skrulls (and Super Skrull) was perfect in the era when Invasion of the Body Snatchers (1956) was only five years old at the time so it was fresh.
+The Skrulls (and Super Skrull) were perfect in the era when Invasion of the Body Snatchers (1956) was only five years old at the time so it was fresh.
 McCarthyism had died down the Cold War was still red hot.
 Enter these shape shifting simpletons that are not to be trifled with.
 These BEMs have the pointed ears and green skin of any alien of the era but what really works are those grooves in the Skrull chin.
 AND not only could these guys look like us they can look like anything living, your cat, your dog, your mom, your teachers, whatever.

 Then if that wasn’t bad enough let’s put one on super power steroids that can mimic the powers of your heroes!
 The whole concept of the Skrulls has been a key element to many plotlines in the Marvel Universe and they started here, in a water tower shaped spaceship.